salobj CSCs¶

 Configurable CSCs (subclasses of

-that defines the configuration and (if practical) provides a default value for each parameter.
-If all values have sensible defaults then your CSC can be configured without specifying a configuration file as part of thestart
+schemathat defines the configuration and (if practical) provides a default value for each parameter.
+If all values have sensible defaults then your CSC can be configured without specifying a configuration file as part of thestartcommand.A

-method that accepts configuration as a struct-like object (atypes.SimpleNamespace
+configuremethod that accepts configuration as a struct-like object (atypes.SimpleNamespace).A

 - Add a directory whose name is the SAL component, and a subdirectory inside that whose name is your schema version, for example